-Students may enrol in the course in either Trimester 1 or 2.
+Students may enrol in the course in either Trimester 1, 2 or 3.
 It is recommended that students take the minor or major project in their last one or two trimesters.

 *WAM applies to core units

-Campus availability varies per trimester.
+The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
-Read more to learn where this course will be offered throughout the year.
+Check each intake for up-to-date information on when and where you can commence your studies.

 Additional course information